 - 5. Lift up the bulb holder. - 6.
-Replace the bulb with a candelabrabase 30-watt bulb available from your authorized Roper service company (Part No. 4158432). - 7.
-Replace the bulb holder and mounting screw.
+We recommend replacing the bulb with a candelabra-base 40-watt bulb available from your authorized Whirlpool service company, or by calling the Consumer Assistance Center at 1-800-253-1301.
+(Part No. 4359625) Make sure to have your model number when ordering. - Replace the bulb holder and mounting screw.

-8. Slide the top of the vent cover into place.
+Slide the top of the vent cover into place.

 Push the bottom until it snaps into place.

 Replace the mounting screws.
 Turn the power back on at the main power supply.